Close Banner

 1. Have Your Tickets Sorted Ahead of Time

 Before anything, you'll want to purchase your tickets in advance.
 You don't want to lose crucial minutes sorting your tickets at the park entrance.
-Lucky for you, Undercover Tourist offers hoppin' deals on Walt Disney World tickets, including the 3-Day, 3-Park Ticket.
+Lucky for you, Undercover Tourist offers hoppin' deals on Walt Disney World tickets.

 2. Consider Purchasing a Lightning Lane Pass